-Only DCB approved match balls may be used.
+Only DCB approved match balls may be used according to Section 13.

-2.C.1 Number of Overs Per Bowler
+28. Number of Overs Per Bowler

 No bowler may bowl more than 10 overs in an inning.
-This shall not change for interrupted or delayed games, however, the numbers are reduced in accordance with the revised number of overs.
+This shall not change for interrupted or delayed games, however, the number of overs shall be reduced in accordance with the revised number of overs.

-(Example: In an interrupted match where the number of overs per inning is revised to 36, one bowler may not bowl more than 8 overs and 4 bowlers may not bowl more than 7 overs $(8 \times 1 \text{ and } 7 \times 4)$, or when the revised number of overs is 30, no bowler may bowl more than 6 overs.)
+(Example: In an interrupted match where the number of overs per inning is revised to 36, one bowler may not bowl more than 8 overs and 4 bowlers may not bowl more than 7 overs (8 x 1 and 7 x 4), or when the revised number of overs is 30, no bowler may bowl more than 6 overs.)